Board of Directors

 Senator Geoff Michel

-Senator Michel is the Secretary and director of the Foundation.
-Senator Michel is currently serving his third term in the Minnesota Senate.
-Geoff is the current chair of the Senate Jobs and Economic Growth Committee, Chair of the Subcommittee on Redistricting, Vice Chair of the Taxes Committee representing District 41 (Edina), and a member of the Rules Committee.
-He is also a Co-Chair for the Early Childhood Caucus and the Cancer Caucus.
+Senator Michel is the Secretary and a director of the Foundation.
+Senator Michel is a former 3-term member of the Minnesota State Senate.
+Geoff rose to become the chair of the Senate Jobs and Economic Growth Committee, Chair of the Subcommittee on Redistricting, Vice Chair of the Taxes Committee represented District 41 (Edina), and a member of the Rules Committee.
+He is also a Co-Chaired the Early Childhood Caucus and the Cancer Caucus.
+Geoff is an attorney and currently works for Allianz Life.

 In 2006, Senator Michel was the chief author of the Gopher Stadium bill, bringing football back to campus at the University of Minnesota.
 In 2008, he proudly sponsored the Abigail Taylor Pool Safety Act, requiring stricter standards for pool drains in public pools in order to maximize safety.
 The pool and spa safety legislation passed that same year with the support of the Abbey's Hope Charitable Foundation.
 Senator Michel is also a past board member for the Minnesota Children's Museum and Edina Soccer Club.